silinternational/docker-php8/README.md

      creating that if necessary.
    - Update `REFRESHED_AT` and `MAINTAINER`, if needed
    - Update PHP version for config files at bottom of the file
-1. For new repo, do the following:
+2. For new branch, do the following:
-   - Create a codeship project and re-encrypt the `dockercfg.encrypted` file
-   - Update Docker Hub to allow pushes
+   - Update default branch in Github to new branch
-1. Add the branch to the monthly build

 ---